 Simi was first lit up about finance as a tool for social change at the University of Pennsylvania where she pursued joint coursework at the Wharton School of Business and the Graduate School of Education.

 Simi is Canadian and is based in London.

-Kristen Yee is an Independent Consultant focused on the pursuit of health equity in global health initiatives.
+Kristen Yee is focused on the pursuit of health equity in global health initiatives.
 Kristen supports organizations to optimize their strategies and processes in order to address structural inequities.
-Prior to branching out on her own, Kristen managed Grand Challenges Canada’s participation in the Saving Lives at Birth partnership and led the development and implementation of Grand Challenges Canada’s gender equality strategy.
+Prior to joining Criterion Institute, Kristen managed Grand Challenges Canada’s participation in the Saving Lives at Birth partnership and led the development and implementation of Grand Challenges Canada’s gender equality strategy.
 While Kristen’s research efforts have spanned many geographies and issues areas, Kristen has worked most prominently in urban Zambia to investigate the efficacy of option B+ on child survival, across northern Namibia to document supports for entrepreneurs, and in the metropolitan US to assess the health needs of people experiencing homelessness.
 She received her Master of Public Health in Community Health and Development from the Rollins School of Public Health, Emory University.

 BOARD OF DIRECTORS